tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 - Title - The title.
 This is necessary only for easier debugging.
 - (Children) - The sub-goals 'in' this Goal.
 - Duration - A duration.
 Without this, the goal can be transparent in the DAG.
 - (Repeat) - The number of repeats.
-This translates into number of Steps to generate.
+This translates into number of Activities to generate.
 - (Repeat interval) - Time between the repeats (x hours/days/weeks/months/years).
 - (Dependencies):
   - Starts: